Previous posts on the business class trip from Charlotte, NC to Bangkok on China Eastern:

-It is nice that it is possible to scrounge a meal fro the buffet that can relieve hunger for a while.
+It is nice that it is possible to scrounge a meal from the buffet that can relieve hunger for a while.

 Delta is making a good try, but the broccoli was stone cold.
 The soup is usually good.

 After the small repast, I took a shower.
 Delta has six shower rooms in this lounge.
-There is a wait for one sometimes but usually not long.
-When the attendant says a room is ready they will offer amenities like shampoo, body wash, body lotion, dental kit and shaving kit.
+There is a wait sometimes but usually not long.
+The attendant offers amenities like shampoo, body wash, body lotion, dental kit and shaving kit.

 The shower rooms are bright and roomy.